gbaranski/ezsockets/README.md

 #### NOTE: Enable `server-<backend>` feature to use it.

-To create a simple echo server, you'll need to first define a `Session` struct Simplest echo server can be represented by the following code:
+To create a simple echo server, you'll need to define a `Session` struct.
+The code below represents a simple echo server.

 ```rust
 use async_trait::async_trait;